Our 29 Favorite CES Smart Home Gadgets

 Fromaggio smart home cheesemaker

 Love cheese?
 Now you can make your own at home right in your own kitchen with the world’s first smart home cheesemaker.
 With the Fromaggio, you can have fresh mozzarella just the way you like it in about 30 minutes.
 Talk about taking your pizza to the next level.
-They plan to launch their crowdfunding campaign soon and we’re hoping it will be ready before the holidays this year.
+We’re hoping it will be ready before the holidays this year.
+Order now through their kickstarter campaign.

 GE Smart Range Hood